a member of Churches

 Tring Team Mothers’ Union (over 70 years young)

-The Branch joins up with the other Branches in the Deanery for a Lady Day Service, a Deanery talk, and an Autumn Worship Service; and we participate in events organised by the diocese.
+The members join up with the other Branches in the Deanery for a Lady Day Service, a Deanery talk, and an Autumn Worship Service; and we participate in events organised by the diocese.
 All that we do is related to the Vision, Aim and Purpose of the organisation which we support both financially and in the way we live our lives.
-This all sounds very formal, but we are a welcoming group, so if you are interested do come along to our meetings.
+This all sounds very formal, but we are a welcoming group, so if you are interested do come along to when we get together.

 For more information contact Jane Banister email